Rescuers search for missing in Japan amid fresh slide risks | Science-Environment

 - Japan

-Officials were double checking the number because many of the apartments and houses in Atami are second homes or vacation rentals.
-In addition to the four people found dead, 25 people have been rescued, including three who were injured, officials said.
+Rescue workers found three bodies, two women and one man, underneath the mud Tuesday, bringing the death toll to seven, Atami officials said.
+As of late Tuesday, more than 20 people were still missing, Shizuoka prefecture and Atami city officials said.
+The city late Monday released the names of more than 60 people who were unaccounted for and most have since responded.
+Officials were still sorting out the number because many apartments and houses in Atami are second homes or vacation rentals.
+In addition to the seven found dead, 25 people have been rescued, including three who were injured, officials said.

 The disaster is an added challenge for Prime Minister Yoshihide Suga as authorities prepare for the Tokyo Olympics, due to start in less than three weeks.
 Japan is still struggling with the coronavirus pandemic, with cases steadily climbing in the capital and experts suggesting a need for another state of emergency.